 Swimming pool water contains a ton of chemicals that can even harm humans if consumed in large amounts.

-With the relatively small bodies of birds compared to adult humans, birds are much more vulnerable to poisoning from consuming so much of the harmful chemicals in pools!
+With the relatively small bodies of birds compared to adult humans, birds are much more vulnerable to poisoning from consuming so many harmful chemicals in pools!

 Here’s a video of a bird drinking from pool water: